Dragon8029/100-days-of-code/Attempt3.md

 Completed the Web Developer Bootcamp course by Colt Steel from @Udemy.
 Worked on some refactoring and extra's that are not required to finish the course, but help make the main app project look better.

+A3D26
+May 21, 2018

+Decided to start "The Complete JavaScript Course 2018" from @Udemy.
+I feel that i need a better grasp of Javascript, and some more practice.
+Today was spent just going through some of the very basics.